DiegoSSiqueira/DiegoSSiqueira/README.md

-## Olá!
-Bem vindo ao meu GitHub!
-Sou o Diego Siqueira
+## Hi!
+Welcome to my GitHub!
+I'm Diego Siqueira!

 ## 🔹 About me:
 Hi!
 I"m Diego Siqueira, a beginner man starting in the world of programming <br>